vaheqelyan/karin/README.md

 ## Make a get request

-The response data - By default, if the response data type is Application/JSON, the response will be parsed into JSON ( You can set the option `--raw` to unset the processing )
+The response data - By default, if the response data type is Application/JSON, the response will be parsed into JSON

 ```js
 import { get } from "karin";